Nex4rius/Wither-killing-programm/README.md

 3) The nether star has to go into a chest infront of the robot because it will wait for the nether star before spawning a new Wither.

 4) Profit

+Change https://github.com/DarknessShadow/Wither-killing-programm/blob/master/wither/sicherNachNeustart.lua#L2 if you dont want to have it in german.